Strade Bianche Donne: Route

 The first edition started in San Gimignano and finished in Siena, both UNESCO World Heritage Sites.
 The inaugural race was run over a distance of 103 km and featured five gravel sectors, totalling 17 km of strade bianche.
 In 2016, the start of the race moved to Siena.
 The total distance was increased to 121 km, including 22.4 km of dirt roads spread over seven sectors.
 Six sectors were in common with the men's route.

-In 2018, an extra gravel sector was added, bringing the total to 30 km of dirt roads on eight sectors, covering a total race distance of 136 km.
+Additional gravel sectors have been added to the route over time, with the race distance remaining around 136 km in length.
+In 2018, an extra gravel sector was added, bringing the total to 30 km of dirt roads on eight sectors.
+In 2024, four additional gravel sectors were added to the route.
+In 2025, an additional gravel sector was added, with the total length of gravel sectors exceeding 50 km.

 The longest strada bianca is the 9.5 km sector of San Martino in Grania.
 The most notorious is the four-starred sector of Colle Pinzuto, at 20 km from the finish.
 The final gravel sector is in Le Tolfe, just northeast of Siena, after which 12 km remain to the finish.
 The final kilometre is on the roughly-paved Via Santa Caterina in the heart of the medieval city.
 The narrow ascent contains steep sections of 16% followed by a short descent and a flat finish on Siena's illustrious Piazza del Campo.

 Winners

+Riders who win the race three times will have a gravel sector named after them.
+As of 2025, no women have won the race three times.